State of Conservation

 Although the World Heritage Fund and UNESCO have already provided substantial financial and technical assistance, the funds that have become available so far are inadequate; the estimated cost of the restoration of the damaged cultural properties in Dubrovnik is US$ 10 millions.

-Analysis and Conclusion by World Heritage Center and the Advisory Bodies in 1992
+Analysis and Conclusion by World Heritage Centre and the Advisory Bodies in 1992

 The Committee is requested to discuss the ways and means by which a part or all of this amount could be raised to restore Dubrovnik.